mattlevitan/HMDA_Data_Science_Kit/readme.md

 The primary goal of this repository is to provide data users with tools to enable them to produce accurate analytics results.
 The primary goal of this branch is to provide data users with tools to enable them to produce Geospatial visualizations from HMDA databases quickly and easily.
 Plotting the data on a map can aid users in confirming accurate attribution of records to geographies.
 Additionally, this repository provides an overview of HMDA resources, publications, and guidelines for proper use.
 This repository does not provide statutory interpretation or compliance assistance.

 A note to the reader:

-This branch was developed from  a public domain work of the _US Government_, including much of this readme.
-Broken (missing) links from the master cfb/HMDA_Data_Science_Kit have not been removed, you may find them noted with a strikethrough.
+This branch was developed from  a public domain work of the _US Government_, including parts of this readme.
+Broken (missing) links from the master repository cfb/HMDA_Data_Science_Kit have not been removed, for illustrative purposes, you may find them noted with a strikethrough.

 ## What Is HMDA?
 HMDA refers to the [Home Mortgage Disclosure Act of 1975](https://www.gpo.gov/fdsys/pkg/USCODE-2011-title12/pdf/USCODE-2011-title12-chap29.pdf).